 As a new teacher, you’re probably going to experience longer-than-usual work days until you find your flow and rhythm.

-Once you have your systems in place, go home right after school, DISCONNECT, and do something that helps you to relax.
+Once you have your classroom systems in place, disconnect once home, and do something that helps you to relax.

-Have a glass (or two!) of wine, listen to wind-down music, spend time with family, watch TV, read a book, sleep, go bike riding, cook, exercise, etc.
+Have a glass (or two!) of wine, listen to wind-down music, spend time with family/friends, watch TV, read a book, sleep, go bike riding, cook, exercise, etc.

 It’s these moments that are going to recharge your soul, mind, and body so that you face yet another day in the classroom with confidence, calmness, and happiness.

-These are my 25 new-teacher must have recommendations; these classroom essentials will make your teaching life easier.
+These classroom essentials will make your teaching life easier.